- Search The Registry

 - My Account

-*On this date in 1894, Mary Dawson was born.
+*On this date, in 1894, Mary Dawson was born.
 She was an African American musician, administrator, and teacher and the founding director of the National Negro Opera Company (NNOC).

 Upon presenting Aida at the NANM convention of 1941, she officially launched her NNOC later that year.
 The star was Julia Rhea, one of many Blacks who would otherwise have had difficulty finding opportunities to sing professionally in the United States.
 Other members were Minto Cato, Carol Brice, Robert McFerrin, and Lillian Evanti.
-For over twenty-one years, the company existed with tough financial issues but mounted productions in Washington D.C., New York, Chicago, and Pittsburgh.
-Spending her final years in Washington D.C., Mary Dawson died on March 19, 1962.
+For over twenty-one years, the company had tough financial issues but mounted productions in Washington D.C., New York, Chicago, and Pittsburgh.
+Spending her final years in Washington, D.C., Mary Dawson died on March 19, 1962.